Adult Education and Training Center

 - Adult Basic Education and high school equivalency classes.
 For adults who have left high school, earning a PA Commonwealth Secondary School Diploma increases the chances of earning a living wage, or qualifying for further education.
 Through YW’s adult education classes, adult learners can improve basic academic skills and prepare to take the GED or HiSET exam.

-- English as a Second Language/Civics classes to improve skills in reading, writing, speaking and listening in English while learning more about U.S. culture and lifestyle.
+- English as a Second Language to improve skills in reading, writing, speaking and listening in English while learning more about U.S. culture and lifestyle.

 - Individual tutoring for focused learning in math and reading.